 What is cetirizine?

-Cetirizine (brand name Zyrtec®, Reactine®) is an antihistamine used to treat pruritus (itching) associated with atopic dermatitis, urticaria (hives), and insect-bite reactions in cats and dogs.
+Cetirizine (Zyrtec®, Reactine®) is an antihistamine used to treat and prevent pruritus (itching) associated with atopic dermatitis, urticaria (hives), and insect bite reactions in cats and dogs.

-Its use is in cats and dogs is ‘off label’ or ‘extra label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
+Its use is in cats and dogs is ‘off-label’.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
 In these instances, follow your veterinarian’s directions and cautions very carefully.

-Cetirizine is give by mouth in the form of a tablet, or as an oral syrup.
+Cetirizine is given by mouth in the form of a tablet or syrup.
 It may be given with or without food.
-If your pet acts sick or vomits after receiving the medication, try giving it with a small amount of food.
+If your pet seems unwell or vomits after receiving the medication, try giving it with a small amount of food.
+Measure liquid forms carefully.

-This medication will take effect quickly, in about 1 to 2 hours, and improvement of your pet's signs should follow.
+This medication will take effect in one to two hours and improvement of your pet's symptoms should follow.

 What if I miss giving my pet the medication?

 If your pet is receiving cetirizine twice a day and you miss a dose, give the next dose when it is time to do so.

 If you are giving the medication once a day, give it when you remember and continue giving the medication at the regular time.
 Never give your pet two doses at once or give extra doses.

 Cetirizine does not typically cause any side effects.
 Vomiting and increased salivation have been observed in some dogs.
 At high doses, sleepiness has been reported in small dogs and cats.
 Any side effects that are severe or worsen should be reported to your veterinarian.